nicklockwood/SwiftFormat/Rules.md

 ## acronyms

-Capitalizes acronyms when the first character is capitalized.
+Capitalize acronyms when the first character is capitalized.

 Option | Description
 --- | ---